ibm-cloud-architecture/refarch-cloudnative-nginx/README.md

 ### Hands-on lab architecture
 For this limited hands-on lab, we will use a simplified architecture:
 * Our load-
+* Load-balancer health-check feature is basic and passive
 * We will not implement back-end synchronisation
 ![Graph](images/ha-nginx.png)